ezraexe/workout-app/README.md

 ### Tips
 - use /docs to see swaggerui when loading into localhost version
-- use "uvicorn api.main:app --reload" in api folder to view the api documentation
+- use "uvicorn main:app --reload" in api folder to view the api documentation